Includes tarnished plant bug ( Lygus hesperus, L. elysus, L. keltoni)

 Pest description and crop damage Adults are less than 0.25 inch long and marked with a "V" shaped or triangular mark on the back.
 Color ranges from light green to shades of brown or black.
 Nymphs are 0.04 to 0.25 inch long, green or yellow-green, with black spots on the back.
 Adults and nymphs damage plants by inserting their mouth parts into the plant tissue and sucking juices.
 Lygus are considered "cell feeders".
-Damage symptoms include flagging of leaflets, leaves, or small stems; damaged leaves wilt and branch dies.
+Damage symptoms include flagging of leaflets, leaves, or small stems; damaged leaves wilt and the branch dies.
 Adults and nymphs prefer to feed on the top third of the plant canopy.

 Scouting and thresholds Lygus are easily found during normal scouting operations using a beating sheet/tray technique/inverted leaf blower or observing insect activity while walking through the crop.
 Both adults and nymphs of all sizes are likely to be present at the same time.
 There are no established treatment thresholds for lygus in potatoes.